 Rebekka Nymark, Customer Director at Metroselskabet, has lived in Copenhagen all her life.
 What was the vision behind the metro and how has it influenced the city?
 Photo: Pelle Rink

-Sensors on the walls of the surrounding buildings and meticulous computer monitoring around the construction sites of the inner city metro stations are witnesses to the technical challenges related to shallow tunneling under large buildings and monuments – some of them being several hundred years old.
+Sensors on the walls of the surrounding buildings and meticulous computer monitoring around the construction sites of the inner city metro stations were witnesses to the technical challenges related to shallow tunneling under large buildings and monuments – some of them being several hundred years old.

 The Frederiks Church, popularly known as 'The Marble Church', is a landmark church located in line with Amalienborg royal castle and The Opera in the middle of the elegant area of Frederiksstaden.
 The church is known for its characteristic copper green dome and has a foundation reaching back to 1749.

-Establishing stations 30-40 meters underground and squeezing them in between fragile Medieval buildings does not come easy.
+Establishing stations 30-40 meters underground and squeezing them in between fragile Medieval buildings did not come easy.
 Due to the sensitivity and minimal available space in the city center, Marmorkirken Station doesn’t follow the traditional Copenhagen Metro design with two tracks running side by side.
 Instead, it was decided to build a station with two floors.
 This makes it the deepest of all stations, with a depth of nearly 40 meters.

 Torsten Mølgaard elaborates on COWI's role in the extensive metro project:

 ”The keyword is trust.
 First and foremost that the client trusts in you, but also that the society trusts in you.
 A large project like this has a strong focus from the local citizens and from the political system.
-At Marmorkirken Station for example, a crucial task was to evaluate whether it was safe to build a station in the underground, and obviously we were very careful to deliver a well documented answer, before any drilling work was allowed.”
+At Marmorkirken Station, for example, a crucial task was to evaluate whether it was safe to build a station in the underground, and obviously we were very careful to deliver a well-documented answer, before any drilling work was allowed.”